ENTER THE 2026 ASC

 2.10 Finalists must present 2 items from the submitted repertoire selected in consultation with the Adjudicators following the Semi-Finals.
 These items must be available to be sung with orchestral accompaniment.

-TimingTogether the items should total a minimum of 8 minutes and not exceed 12 minutes.
+TimingTogether, the items should total a minimum of 8 minutes and not exceed 12 minutes.
 Entrants must check the timing to ensure that the maximum limit is adhered to.

 2.11 If the music is unavailable in Australia in the required key with full score and orchestral parts, the item may not be performed at the Finals unless the singer arranges to obtain the music, with all orchestral parts, at their own expense.
 (Please refer to 2.1)